Last Updated 1/2/20

 While the default starting point for the group should be the ultimate controlling person as defined in the Holding Company Act, it’s incumbent upon the lead state to define the scope of application differently if the facts and circumstances suggest a different approach is more appropriate.
 The proposed approach to establish the scope of the group for purposes of applying the Group Capital Calculation leverages off existing group supervision tools and allows for lead-state regulators to utilize information gained from these tools, as well as communication with other regulators to drive the implementation of the group capital calculation.

 Status: States are committed to the development of a group capital calculation as an additional solvency evaluation tool.
 The Group Capital Calculation (E) Working Group leads this effort.
-In 2019, the Working Group is charged to continue constructing a U.S. group capital calculation using a risk-based capital (RBC) aggregation methodology.
-As part of this, it will liaise, as necessary, with the ComFrame Development and Analysis (G) Working Group on international capital developments and consider group capital developments by the Federal Reserve Board.
+In 2019, the Working Group completed its construction of a U.S. group capital calculation and 32 insurance groups field-tested the calculation in the second half of 2019.
+In 2020, the calculation and corresponding instructions are expected to be revised to incorporate findings from the testing and then ultimately adopted by the NAIC in late 2020.

 Committees Active on This Topic